My family adores a simple muffin for breakfast, at dinner, for a snack…

 For any reason, really.

-the best recipes use basic ingredients from your pantry.
+And to me, the best recipes use basic ingredients from your pantry.

 This blueberry muffin does just that.